andifalk/spring-cloud-gateway-workshop/lab1/README.md

 }
 ```

-This configuration is just a standard spring configuration file using thee `@Configuration` and `@Bean` annotations.
+This configuration is just a standard spring configuration file using the common `@Configuration` and `@Bean` annotations.

 Here we are using the `RouteLocatorBuilder` to define routes.
-Each `route()` call also contains the route id, the predicate path, the URI and filters.
+Each `route()` call also contains the route _id_, the _predicate_ path, the _URI_ and _filters_.
-The first route configuration entries defines a call to a predefined public API endpoint at https://httbin.org/get with adding a request and a response header.
+The first route configuration entries define a call to a predefined public API endpoint at [https://httbin.org/get](https://httbin.org/get) with adding a request and a response header.
-In the second route a redirect is made to the [Spring I/O conference] website.
+In the second route a redirect is made to the [Spring I/O Conference](https://springio.net) website.

 Now (re-)start the api-gateway application again.
 The _customer-service_ microservice is not required anymore for this step.
-Next try to call the new routes at http://localhost:9090/get and http://localhost:9090/spring using either the web browser or the provided postman collection (corresponding request in folder _routing_) and see what is happening.
+Next try to call the new routes at [http://localhost:9090/get](http://localhost:9090/get) and [http://localhost:9090/spring](http://localhost:9090/spring) using either the web browser or the provided postman collection (corresponding request in _Routing_ folder) and see what is happening.

-That is all for routing features in this lab.
+That is all for route configuration features of this lab.
+The Spring Cloud Gateway provides many more routing capabilities that are beyond the scope of this workshop.
+Please check the [Route Predicate Factories reference doc](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#gateway-request-predicates-factories) for details.

+In the last step we will look at _actuator_ support for Spring Cloud Gteway.

 ### Step 6: Monitor routes and route metrics